uchen-ml/uchenml.tech/src/content/post/test-driven.md

 ### Highlights

 The project continues to evolve, despite extended breaks in development.
 Test cases have been invaluable for catching new issues early, including identifying when new APIs are too cumbersome for unconsidered use cases.

-## Conclusion

-I consider TDD the essential practice for delivering maintainable software.
-The test cases may serve as a way to track the implementation progress, help onboard new team members, and provide a safety net for future changes.

-### My TDD Best Practices
+## Best Practices

-- Avoid duplicate test cases.
-Cleanup aggressively.
-Too many unnecessary tests can be a huge maintenance burden.
+- Cleanup aggressively and avoid duplicate test cases.
+Do not test trivial code (such as getters and setters).
+Tests have maintanance code and can be a significant draw on engineer productivity and even team morale.
 - Test behaviors not the implementation.
 Use higher level APIs and data that mimics the real-world usage.
-- Use a tool that reruns the tests in the IDE on file save.
-E.g. `jest --watch` or `ibazel`
+- Use a tool that reruns the tests on file save, such as `jest --watch` or `ibazel`
 - Do not add `TODO` comments in the code.
 Add disabled or failing tests instead.

+## Conclusion

+TDD is goes beyond just writing tests; it fundamentally shapes the design and architecture of the code.
+Tests help understand the requirements and constraints, leading to more robust and error-resistant code.
+Test cases also serve multiple purposes:

+- Tracking Implementation Progress: They provide a clear, incremental path of development, showing what features have been implemented and what remains to be done.
+Each passing test signifies a step forward in the project, offering a sense of accomplishment and a clear indicator of progress.

+- Onboarding New Team Members: For new developers joining the team, test cases offer a practical insight into the functionality and expected behavior of the software.
+They serve as an up-to-date documentation that new team members can use to understand the codebase more quickly and effectively.

+- Providing a Safety Net for Future Changes: One of the most significant benefits of TDD is the confidence it provides when making future modifications.
+As the software evolves, having a comprehensive suite of tests ensures that new changes do not introduce regressions.
+This safety net allows developers to refactor and improve the code with greater assurance.

+By integrating TDD into the development process, teams can achieve a higher standard of software quality, foster a culture of continuous improvement, and reduce long-term maintenance costs.